nelson-lang/nelson-thirdparty-win32/cmake/doc/cmake/html/_sources/guide/tutorial/index.rst.txt

 To make use of the new library we will add an :command:`add_subdirectory` call in the top-level ``CMakeLists.txt`` file so that the library will get built.
-We add the new library to the executable, and add ``MathFunctions`` as an include directory so that the ``mqsqrt.h`` header file can be found.
+We add the new library to the executable, and add ``MathFunctions`` as an include directory so that the ``mysqrt.h`` header file can be found.
 The last few lines of the top-level ``CMakeLists.txt`` file should now look like:

 .. code-block:: cmake